Uzair-423/DSA-Project/README.md

 - - These are the barriers
 - Press 'Enter' or 'Return'(Mac) to run the code

-Use 'R' key to reset the grid
+Use 'R' key to reset the grid <br />

+We took inspiration from various sources to see how this algorithm is implemented. <br />
+- Pur2all, Pathfinder, (2020), Github repository <br /> https://github.com/Pur2all/Pathfinder/blob/master/Pathfinder.py

 **REFERENCES** <br />
 [1] Pete Shinners (2011).
 PyGame - Python Game Development.
 Retrieved from http://www.pygame.org